LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 ~~~
 {: .bash}

-This used the `mkdir` command (meaning 'make directories') to create a directory named 'firstdir'.
-Then we move into that directory using the `cd` command.
+Here we used the `mkdir` command (meaning 'make directories') to create a directory
+named 'firstdir'.
+Then we moved into that directory using the `cd` command.

 But wait!
 There's a trick to make things a bit quicker.
 Let's go up one directory.